GDPR Privacy notice for applicants

 - RECRUITMENT – For the purposes of recruitment

-- SAFEGUARDING – To ensure we comply with our duties to protect children and vulnerable adults
+- SAFEGUARDING – To ensure we comply with our duties to protect vulnerable adults

 - SHARING – To share relevant information with a 3rd party organisation/s who have a right to know it